flutter/website/src/docs/cookbook/navigation/hero-animations.md

 }
 ```

-## 2. Add a `Hero` Widget to the first screen
+## 2. Add a `Hero` widget to the first screen

-In order to connect the two screens together with an animation, we need to wrap
+To connect the two screens together with an animation, wrap
-the `Image` Widget on both screens in a `Hero` Widget.
-The `Hero` Widget
+the `Image` widget on both screens in a `Hero` widget.
+The `Hero` widget
 requires two arguments:

   1. `tag`: An object that identifies the `Hero`.
 It must be the same on both
   screens.
-  2. `child`: The Widget we want to animate across screens.
+  2. `child`: The widget to animate across screens.

 <!-- skip -->
 ```dart